-Is your air conditioning system not cooling or not working at all?
-Check out our interactive photo that helps troubleshoot five frequently asked questions about AC problems.
+If your air conditioning system isn’t cooling or isn’t working at all, check out our interactive photo that helps troubleshoot the top 5 most common AC problems..

-When it comes time to fire up your AC for the season, does your cooling system sound like a velociraptor is trapped inside it?
-Are there bumps and groans you’ve never heard the unit make before?
+When you fire up your AC, does your cooling system sound like a velociraptor is trapped inside it?
+Are there bumps and groans you’ve never heard before?
 Is the cooling just not cool?
 Your system might be falling prey to one of five common problems.
-Troubleshoot these issues with tips from Russ Katsov, a HVAC expert for Sears Home Services.
+Troubleshoot these issues with tips from Russ Katsov, an HVAC expert for Sears Home Services.

 1. Why is my AC not working at all?

-LIKELY CULPRIT: One room in your house is freezing, another is a sauna.
-What’s up with that?
-Check a few things.
-Is your ductwork intact?
-What about your insulation?
+One room in your house is freezing, another is a sauna.
+First, make sure the supply vent is open.
+If so, check for gaps in visible ductwork or insulation?
 Leaks in ductwork and insulation are some of the top causes of uneven cooling.

 3. Why is my AC not cooling my home?